 We believe treating patients who have a combination of either severe functional gastrointestinal symptoms, gut dysmotility, psychological conditions and/or disordered eating requires a biopsychosocial model.
 Our biopsychosocial model includes a consultant neurogastroenterologist, specialist dietitian and a clinical nurse specialist that focuses on gut focused psychology all working together to treat patients.
 A wider team of specialist is also involved but these 3 professionals are the core specialist within the team.
 We are seeing an improvement in coping mechanisms for psychological factors, a reduction in functional gastrointestinal symptoms and the prevention of patients following increasingly restricted diets and/or requiring medical nutrition (tube feeding).

 Gastroparesis is a condition I had not seen that often until I started working at a tertiary care hospital.
 Indeed gastroparesis is still a relatively unknown condition amongst health care professionals including dietitians and general practitioners.
-However in my dietetic neurogastroenterology clinics I would estimate 1/4 of the patients we see have gastroparesis.
+However I have to admit I am not sure a diagnosis of gastroparesis is a useful diagnosis.
+Regardless in my dietetic neurogastroenterology clinics I would estimate 1/4 of the patients we see could be diagnosed with gastroparesis.
 Gastroparesis is diagnosed as delayed gastric emptying which basically means the stomach digests food very slowly.
 We have found the vast majority of patients with gastroparesis respond well to dietary modifications and adopting their patterns of eating.
 This dietary advice can reduce the severity of their symptoms which are mainly pain, nausea and vomiting after eating and drinking.
 The effectiveness of these relatively simple dietary changes prevent patients from losing significant weight and avoid relying on medical nutrition (tube feeding).